-Mr. McNabney has represented clients in a wide range of practice areas, including commercial, aviation, construction, and securities.
-He has assisted clients in a variety of disputes arising out of, among other things, breaches of contract, breaches of fiduciary duties, fraud, conversion, civil theft, and deceptive and unfair trade practices.
-For instance, Mr. McNabney defended a Part 145 FAA aircraft repair station in a suit involving allegations of breaches of contract, breaches of fiduciary duties, and violations of Florida's Deceptive and Unfair Trade Practices Act.
+Joel has also represented and counseled clients in a wide range of practice areas, including commercial, aviation, construction, and securities.
+He has assisted clients in a variety of disputes arising out of breaches of contract, breaches of fiduciary duties, fraud, conversion, civil theft, and deceptive and unfair trade practices.

-Mr. McNabney has represented and provided counsel to clients in several aspects of commercial transactions, including the negotiation of agreements, entity formation, and the creation of organizational and business contracts.
-On behalf of a limited liability company engaged in the business of buying, restoring, and reselling turbine generators, Mr. McNabney prepared an operating agreement, purchase agreements, distribution agreements, and employment agreements.
+Joel has represented and advised clients in several aspects of commercial transactions, including the negotiation of agreements, entity formation, and the creation of organizational and business contracts.
+He has prepared, analyzed, and negotiated purchase agreements, distribution agreements, employment agreements, and operating agreements.

 Joel is a proud graduate of the University of Miami Law School, where he served as a member of the University of Miami Business Law Review.